Attributes and Filter Options

 Subgroups and Filters

-The Filter panel contains two tabs, [Subgroups and Advanced Filters] and [Customized Subgroups].
-These provide two different strategies for configuring how student performance data are categorized and how groups are filtered for inclusion in the report.
-These strategies are mutually exclusive, so only one of these panels should be configured.
+The Filter panel contains two tabs, [Subgroups and Advanced Filters] and [Customize Subgroups].
+These provide two different options for configuring how student performance data are categorized and how groups are filtered for inclusion in the report.
+These options are mutually exclusive, so only one of these panels should be configured.
 The generated report uses the setting from whichever tab is currently selected.

 Subgroups